Current Low Water Conditions

-The Ontario Low Water Response Plan (OLWRP) was released in May 2001 in partnership with the Ontario Ministries of Natural Resources, Environment; Agriculture, Food and Rural Affairs; Municipal Affairs and Housing; Economic Development and Trade; the Association of Municipalities in Ontario, and Conservation Ontario.
+The Ontario Low Water Response Plan (OLWRP) was released in May 2001 in partnership with the Ontario Ministries of Natural Resources and Forestry, Environment; Agriculture, Food and Rural Affairs; Municipal Affairs and Housing; Economic Development and Trade; the Association of Municipalities in Ontario, and Conservation Ontario.

 Its goal was to ensure provincial preparedness, assist in coordination and to support local response in the event of a drought, and provide a definition and means of quantifying drought and low water conditions and OLWRP established local Water Response Teams (WRT).

 Water Response Teams (WRTs)